lanceli/downscale-retina-screenshot-service/README.md

 * Change `SS_PATH` if you want change the path where screenshots to save
 * Click the Run button to test

+## Usage

+Assign a keyboard shortcut in `System Preferences`.
+If you assign Cmd+Shift+4 to instead the Native one, then everything looks just like native.

-For more detail please check my article: [Downscale Screenshot at high resolution on retina macbook pro](http://blog.lanceli.com/2012/08/downscale-screenshot-at-hight-resolution-on-retina-mackbook-pro.html)
+For more detail please check my article: [Downscale Screenshot at high resolution on retina macbook pro or retina 5K iMac](http://blog.lanceli.com/2012/08/downscale-screenshot-at-hight-resolution-on-retina-mackbook-pro.html)

 ## License